Adding schema markup to your pages can offer great benefits to users and search engines alike.

 (This recipe schema has a star rating and image.)

 Next Steps: Build and Implement Schema

 Adding schema to further optimize your pages can cause some worry among SEOs because of the technical components involved (i.e. JSON-LD, Microdata, and RDFa code).

 But you’ve made it this far!

-Once you’ve determined which schema is right for your page, it’s time to implement the code.
+Once you’ve determined which schema is right for your page, it’s time to create and implement the code.

 Now, explaining the nuances of schema code and working it into the backend of your website could be an entire guide on its own (in fact, we put together a whole webinar on the technical best practices of schema).

-Luckily, SEOs no longer need to know how to code to implement schema.
+Luckily, SEOs no longer need to know how to code to write schema code.